magicalpanda/MagicalRecord/README.md

 ## Performing Core Data operations on Threads

-Available only on iOS 4.0 and Mac OS 10.6

-Paraphrasing the [Apple documentation on Core Data and Threading]("http://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdConcurrency.html#//apple_ref/doc/uid/TP40003385-SW1"), you should always do the following:
+MagicalRecord also provides some handy methods to set up background context for use with threading.
+The background saving operations are inspired by the UIView animation block methods, with few minor differences:

+* The block in which you add your data saving code will never be on the main thread.
-* Use a new, dedicated NSManagedObjectContext instance for every thread
+* a single NSManagedObjectContext is provided for your operations.
-* Use an instance of your NSManagedObjects that is local for the new NSManagedObjectContext
-* Notify other contexts that the background is updated or saved

-The Magical Record library is trying to make these steps more reusable with the following methods:

-	+ (void) performSaveDataOperationWithBlock:(CoreDataBlock)block;
-	+ (void) performSaveDataOperationInBackgroundWithBlock:(CoreDataBlock)block;

-CoreDataBlock is typedef'd as:

-	typedef void (^CoreDataBlock)(NSManagedObjectContext *);

-All the boilerplate operations that need to be done when saving are done in these methods.
-To use this method from the *main thread*:
+For example, if we have Person entity, and we need to set the firstName and lastName fields, this is how you would use MagicalRecord to setup a background context for your use:

 	Person *person = ...;
-	[MRCoreDataAction saveDataInBackgroundWithBlock:^(NSManagedObjectContext *localContext){
+	[MagicalRecord saveInBackgroundWithBlock:^(NSManagedObjectContext *localContext){

-		Person *localPerson = [person inContext:localContext];
+		Person *localPerson = [person MR_inContext:localContext];

-		localPerson.firstName = @"Chuck";
+		localPerson.firstName = @"John";
-		localPerson.lastName = @"Smith";
+		localPerson.lastName = @"Appleseed";

 	}];

-In this method, the CoreDataBlock provides you with the proper context in which to perform your operations, you don't need to worry about setting up the context so that it tells the Default Context that it's done, and should update because changes were performed on another thread.
+In this method, the specified block provides you with the proper context in which to perform your operations, you don't need to worry about setting up the context so that it tells the Default Context that it's done, and should update because changes were performed on another thread.

 To perform an action after this save block is completed, you can fill in a completion block:

 	Person *person = ...;
-	[MRCoreDataAction saveDataInBackgroundWithBlock:^(NSManagedObjectContext *localContext){
+	[MagicalRecord saveInBackgroundWithBlock:^(NSManagedObjectContext *localContext){

-		Person *localPerson = [person inContext:localContext];
+		Person *localPerson = [person MR_inContext:localContext];

-		localPerson.firstName = @"Chuck";
+		localPerson.firstName = @"John";
-		localPerson.lastName = @"Smith";
+		localPerson.lastName = @"Appleseed";

 	} completion:^{

 		self.everyoneInTheDepartment = [Person findAll];

 	}];

 This completion block is called on the main thread (queue), so this is also safe for triggering UI updates.

-All MRCoreDataActions have a dedicated GCD queue on which they operate.
-This means that throughout your app, you only really have 2 queues (sort of like threads) performing Core Data actions at any one time: one on the main queue, and another on this dedicated GCD queue.

 # Data Import